Neat-Keat/TUnotes/06 - Fall '24/BIOL200/01 - Lecture Notes/Day 31 Lecture Notes.md

 meiosis = 4 nonidentical gametes

 # Features of Meiosis
-- Meiosis includes *2* rounds oof division
+- Meiosis includes *2* rounds of division
 	- meiosis I and ...
 	- ...
 - ...